Sereal/Sereal/ruby/README.md

 This is incomplete implementation, it does not have support for REFP,REFN and ALIAS tags.

-There is also usage of RESERVED and RESERVED+1 tags, for ruby symbol and ruby object.

 #### requirements

 * rake compiler - [gem install rake-compiler](https://github.com/luislavena/rake-compiler)